 今回の事件は、 |

-Note 4: this line is still missing in the iOS port.
+Note 4: This line is still missing in the iOS port.

-Despite the fact the all the European localizations are derived from the English translation, they still retain all the missing lines.
+Even though all the European localizations are derived from the English translation, they still retain all the missing lines.

-English Dialog | Japanese Dialog |
+| English Dialogue | Japanese Dialogue |

 Karma: